KRI Raden Eddy Martadinata: Operational history

-On 25 June 2024, she arrived at Joint Base Pearl Harbor-Hickam, Hawaii, to participate in Exercise Rim of the Pacific (RIMPAC) 2024.
+On 25 June 2024, she arrived at Joint Base Pearl Harbor-Hickam, Hawaii, to participate in RIMPAC 2024.

 In September 2025, KRI Raden Eddy Martadinata and KRI dr. Wahidin Sudirohusodo (991) in the 2025 Port Visit Task Force, carried out diplomatic and humanitarian mission to Papua New Guinea to strengthen bilateral ties.
 The ships arrived at T-Wharf, Port Moresby, Papua New Guinea on 14 September 2025.
 After completed the diplomatic and humanitarian mission, KRI Raden Eddy Martadinata and KRI dr. Wahidin Sudirohusodo returned to Indonesia on 18 September 2025, arrived at Sorong, Indonesia on 26 September 2025.

+In March 2026, the ship participated in the Royal Australian Navy's Exercise Kakadu Fleet Review on Sydney Harbour.